 Ever seen the movie John Q?
-Someone said “it was the best movie of 2002”.
+Someone said “it was the best movie of 2002” and it was recently on TV.
 It’s about a man whose son needs some hospital treatment & he can’t afford it so in desperation he takes the hospital hostage.
 Desperate people do desperate things.

 And when a person is facing unrelenting disappointment and hope is deferred, they sometimes do desperate things.
 They often make stupid choices & take foolish actions.
 Because all they can see in front of them is hopelessness.
 Hopelessness is when you get to the point where you accept the inevitability of the future without what you were hoping for and when you believe your dream has become impossible.

 The Direction of Hope.